szaaamerik/valcrypt/README.md

 ```

 > [!WARNING]
->It is highly recommended to disable optimizations for `valcrypt` to prevent the intrinsics from being optimized away.<br/>
+>Disable optimizations for `valcrypt` to prevent intrinsics from being optimized away.<br/>
 >Below are the CMake configurations to achieve this:

 MSVC: